 - RTMP origin/edge: Mixed version 3.x and version 4.5 origin/edge servers are not supported.

 Adobe Media Server maintenance upgrades are available on the updates page.

 What support options are available for Adobe Media Server?

-You can find extensive online documentation and support files for Adobe Media Server on the resources page, along with a wealth of tutorials and sample code in the Adobe Media Server Developer Center.
-If you require a higher level of product support, you can enroll in one of Adobe's support programs.
+You can find extensive online documentation and support files for Adobe Media Server on the resources page, along with a wealth of tutorials and sample code in the Adobe Media Server Developer Centre.
+If you require a higher level of product support, you can enrol in one of Adobe's support programmes.

 Where can I find an expert?

-- The different versions or pieces of content are synchronized (the video timelines must match)
+- The different versions or pieces of content are synchronised (the video timelines must match)

-- Audio or other data in each content stream is synchronized with the video data in that stream
+- Audio or other data in each content stream is synchronised with the video data in that stream

 - Ensure that the video keyframe interval (keyframe frequency) and frame rate are consistent across the different versions of content.
 A shorter keyframe interval lets the server switch streams more quickly, which means the client can have a smaller playback buffer.

 - Use a consistent audio bitrate.